rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 document, e.g. how many times it occurs.
 Search adds a little twist to this data structure by allowing an arbitrary list of properties to be tacked on to each of these pairs.
-For example, Search tracks the position of each occurance of a term in a document.
+For example, Search tracks the position of each occurrence of a term in a document.

 Inline fields allow you to take advantage <sup>5</sup> of this fact and store the terms of a field directly in the inverted index entries
 <sup>6</sup>.
 Going back to my hypothetical query you could mark the
-field with the frequently occuring term as `inline` and change the `AND` query to a query and a _filter_.
+field with the frequently occurring term as `inline` and change the `AND` query to a query and a _filter_.
 A filter is simply an extra argument to the Search API that uses the same syntax as a regular query but makes use of the inline field.
 This has the potential to